ryanbae89/news_analyzer/doc/ComponentDesign.md

 **Inputs**:

-* `articles`: A bag-of-words representation of articles.
-Each row represents an article in the corpus, while each column represents a unique word in the corpus after stopping and stemming. dim = (n, d)
+* `articles`: A bag-of-words representation of articles (document-term-matrix).
+Each row represents an article in the corpus, while each column represents a unique word in the corpus after preprocessing. dim = (n, d)

 **Outputs**: